realnews-gateway/emergency-publishing-system/architecture/architecture.md

 # Architecture Overview

 This document provides a high‑level overview of the Emergency Publishing System architecture.
-It aligns with the repository’s structure and the three‑layer transport model used across all modules.
-The system is designed to deliver critical information reliably under censorship, network instability, and adversarial interference.
+It describes the system’s core components, data flow, module boundaries, and deployment considerations.
+The architecture is designed to ensure reliable content delivery under censorship, network instability, and adversarial interference.

 ---

 ## System Identity

 The Emergency Publishing System is a censorship‑resistant publishing architecture designed for high‑risk environments.
-It provides secure ingestion, processing, and distribution of critical information under hostile network conditions.
-All modules integrate into a unified, resilient core subsystem: the Emergency Channel.
+It enables secure ingestion, processing, storage, and distribution of critical information.
+The system is not a VPN or messaging tool; it is a publishing and distribution platform optimized for adversarial networks.

-The architecture emphasizes multi‑protocol transport, region‑aware routing, redundant storage, behavioral camouflage, and minimal metadata exposure.
+All modules integrate into a unified core subsystem: the **Emergency Channel**.

+---

+## High‑Level Architecture

+The system is composed of four major layers:

+1. **Client Applications**
+   Mobile apps, browser extensions, and CLI tools that submit or retrieve content.

+2. **Emergency Channel**
+   The system’s core processing layer, responsible for:
+   - Content sanitization
+   - Metadata minimization
+   - Chunking and redundancy
+   - Region‑aware routing
+   - Storage coordination
+   - Multi‑transport distribution

+3. **Transport Architecture**
+   A modern, censorship‑resistant transport stack built on six protocols and organized into three operational layers.

+4. **Global Distribution Layer**
+   Provides regional caching, opportunistic synchronization, and delay‑tolerant storage.

+---

+## Ingestion Architecture

+Two ingestion paths feed the Emergency Channel:

+- **News Aggregation Path**
+  Collects external news sources, normalizes content, and prepares it for secure distribution.

+- **Anonymous BBS Path**
+  Accepts pseudonymous user submissions, sanitizes text, strips metadata, and enforces safety constraints.

+Both ingestion paths converge into the Emergency Channel for unified processing.

+---

+## Storage Architecture

+The storage layer ensures continuity during outages through:

+- Local caching nodes
+- Delay‑tolerant bundles
+- Region‑aware retention
+- Redundant chunk distribution
+- Metadata minimization

+The Emergency Channel orchestrates storage behavior across regions.

+---

+## Distribution Architecture

+The distribution layer delivers content across diverse network conditions:

+- Low‑risk regions use high‑performance transports
+- Medium‑risk regions use camouflaged transports
+- High‑risk regions rely on emergency transports and opportunistic sync
+- Offline environments use bundle‑based distribution

+This ensures that content remains accessible even under severe censorship.

 ---